Dates: November 29- December 2, 2017

 Location: Death Valley National Park, California

-This advanced night photography workshop will take place in the waning stage of the lunar cycle which will offer us just a bit of moonlight, as well as dark skies for star point and star trail photography.
-This intensive workshop is intended for photographers who have some night photography experience, and who are completely comfortable with their equipment.
+This intermediate to advanced night photography workshop will take place in the waxing stage of the lunar cycle which will offer us plenty of moonlight, the perfect environment for light painting in the desert environment.
+This intensive workshop is intended for photographers who have at least a minimum of night photography experience, and who know their equipment well.
 You should be comfortable establishing exposures and focusing at night.
-The emphasis will be on light painting at high ISO, ambient and existing light ratios, and image stacking for long star trails combined with light painting.
+The emphasis will be on light painting at a variety of ISOs, ambient and existing light ratios, and image stacking for long star trails combined with light painting.

-With two instructors, and a maximum group size of 10, you’ll have the opportunity to work one on one with both Tom and Lance.
-We’ll be pushing you to step outside your comfort zone, to test and find the limits of what your camera can do, and to make images that you can’t do at home.
+With a maximum group size of 8, you’ll have the opportunity to work one on one with me.
+I’ll be pushing you to step outside your comfort zone, to test and find the limits of what your camera can do, and to make images that you can’t do at home.

-The workshop base camp will be at Furnace Creek.
-We have secured a block of standard rooms at Furnace Creek Ranch at a discounted rate, and once you make your deposit, you will receive a code that can be used to reserve one of the group rooms.
-If you wish to upgrade to a deluxe room, they are available on a first come, first served basis.
-The group reservation is for 5 nights, from December 2nd to check out on December 7th.
+The workshop base camp will be at Stovepipe Wells.
+We have secured a block of standard rooms at a discounted rate, and once you make your deposit you will receive a code that can be used to reserve one of the group rooms.
+The group reservation is for 5 nights, from November 28th to check out on December 3rd.

-Furnace Creek Inn is first class, gorgeous with fantastic dining.
-Historic charm and luxery.
-Rooms are $350-500.
-Breakfast and lunch are reasonably priced at the Inn, but dinner is pricey at $25-45 per entree.
-Breakfast runs $6-15.
-Dining options are limited and expensive in Death Valley, you may wish to bring whatever snack food you can carry with you.
+Dining options are limited and expensive in Death Valley, you may wish to bring whatever food you can carry with you.
+All rooms have a coffee maker, microwave, and mini-fridge.
 As with most of my workshops, we’ll be operating on a 2 meal schedule, breakfast, and then our main meal will be a late lunch before going out to shoot.
 Most people bring sandwiches to eat on location at night.